algosup/2024-2025-project-3-quickest-path-team-2/documents/management/weekly_Reports/weekly_reports4.md

 ### Project post-mortem

 A project post-mortem template has been created and shall be filled by the end of the project.

+## Objectives for next week

+Finish the Algorithm once and for all.